Seitoh63/PySpaceInvaders/README.md

 Space invaders is originally an arcade game released in 1978.
 It is a 2D shooter, the first of its genre.
 The goal, as for most of the arcade game of this time, is to obtain the highest score by destroying continuously the incoming aliens.

-Here a screenshot from my implementation :
+Here is two gifs of gameplay :
 <p float="left">
   <img src="https://i.imgur.com/WKrfXYW.gif" />
   <img src="https://i.imgur.com/H9q8WB7.gif" />